klutz4/Bigfoot_sightings/README.md

 ```

 ### Findings
-What state has the most Big Foot sightings?
+What state has the most Bigfoot sightings?

 <img src= 'images/states.png'>

-What season is Big Foot most often seen?
+What season is Bigfoot most often seen?

 <img src= 'images/season.png'>